informalsystems/hydro/README.md

 ## Collateral

-The first version of Atom Wars will take stAtom as collateral.
+The first version of Hydro will take stAtom as collateral.
 There has been some opposition to this since there is still debate over whether liquid staking is safe, and Stride (the issuer of stAtom) charges a 10% fee on staking rewards.
 However, Stride is a consumer chain, and a portion of this fee ultimately goes back to the Hub.

 Accepting multiple liquid staking tokens would be complicated and require using an price oracle, and/or querying multiple LST providers before most actions to check how many Atoms each LST represents.

-A future version of Atom Wars will let people lock up their Atoms without using a liquid staking token or unstaking from their current validator by using a technology called “LSM shares”, which effectively create a separate denomination for every delegator’s stake on every Hub validator.
-This is exciting, but non-trivial, since it will require the Atom Wars contract to be able to handle a potentially unlimited number of locked denominations, and it will require Atom Wars to query the Cosmos Hub in several places to validate these denominations whenever a user takes an action.
+A future version of Hydro will let people lock up their Atoms without using a liquid staking token or unstaking from their current validator by using a technology called “LSM shares”, which effectively create a separate denomination for every delegator’s stake on every Hub validator.
+This is exciting, but non-trivial, since it will require the Hydro contract to be able to handle a potentially unlimited number of locked denominations, and it will require Hydro to query the Cosmos Hub in several places to validate these denominations whenever a user takes an action.

-Until this technology is ready, Atom Wars will institute a cap on the number of stAtoms that can be locked in the contract.
+Until this technology is ready, Hydro will institute a cap on the number of stAtoms that can be locked in the contract.
 This cap will be a fraction of a percent of the total Atom supply, alleviating any security concerns.

 ## Lock lengths